schrtim/lhmp-thor-magni-challenge/README.md

 This repository is for you if you want to partake in the THÖR-MAGNI challenge.
 Develop, train and test your own methods with the dataset.

 For all this we provide you with a comprehensive [individual repository](https://github.com/tmralmeida/lhmp-thor-magni-challenge-extras), that contains a sample dataloader.
-Furthermore the repsoitory describes everything you need to know about the handling of the THÖR-MAGNI data.
-For a first impression of how the data looks like you can use our [visualization tool](https://magni-dash.streamlit.app)<br />
+Furthermore, the repository describes everything you need to know about the handling of the THÖR-MAGNI data.
+For a first impression of how the data looks like, you can use our [visualization tool](https://magni-dash.streamlit.app)<br />

 ## 1. Checkout the Benchmark repo for dataloaders, sample models and a predefined train/test split